MetPX/sarracenia/doc/dd_post.7.rst

    *Fingerprint Winnowing* is the basis for a robust strategy for high availability:  Setting up multiple sources for the same data, consumers accept announcements from all of them, but only forwarding the first one received downstream.
-In normal operation, one source may be faster than the others, and so the other sources' products are usually 'winnowed'.
+In normal operation, one source may be faster than the others, and so the other sources' files are usually 'winnowed'.
 When one source disappears, the other sources' data is automatically selected, as the fingerprints are now *fresh* and used, until a faster source becomes available.